mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 -    Stopping Google Analytics Ghost Spam
 -    Browser Adware and Malware (Yontoo etc)

-(Over 4000 bad referers, spam referrers, user-agents, bad bots, bad IP's, porn, gambling and clickjacking sites, seo companies and counting)
+(Over 4000 bad referers, spam referrers, user-agents, bad bots, bad IP's, porn, gambling and clickjacking sites, lucrative seo companies, wordpress theme detectors and counting)

+- Includes the creation of a google-exclude.txt file for creating filters / segments in Google Analytics (see instructions lower down)
+- Includes the creation of a google-disavow.txt file for use in Google Webmaster Tools (see instructions lower down)
+- See sample Nginx SSL Vhost config at: https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/NGINX-SSL-Site-Config-Example.md

 ### If this helps you why not [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BKF9XT6WHATLG):beer:

-# Welcome to the Ultimate Nginx Bad Bot, User-Agent, Spam Referrer Blocker, Adware, Malware and Ransomware Blocker, Click-Jacking Blocker, Click-Redirect Blocker and Bad IP Blocker with Anti DDOS System, Nginx Rate Limiting and Wordpress Theme Detector Blocking.
+## Welcome to the Ultimate Nginx Bad Bot, User-Agent, Spam Referrer Blocker, Adware, Malware and Ransomware Blocker, Click-Jacking Blocker, Click-Redirect Blocker and Bad IP Blocker with Anti DDOS System, Nginx Rate Limiting and Wordpress Theme Detector Blocking.

 Bots attempt to make themselves look like other software or web sites by disguising their user agent.
 Their user agent names may look harmless, perfectly legitimate even.